Drovolon/rsham-faq/_posts/2017-01-18-nighthold-trinkets.markdown

 - [Perfectly Preserved Cake][cake] from Trilliax.
 This trinket is... interesting.
 A useful Wowhead comment tells us it has these properties:
-    * The cake is placed instantly in front of you when you use it; there's no targeting
     * The trinket is off GCD
-    * Allies just need to walk near the cake (about a 10 yard radius) to get the benefit from the cake - no interaction required - but there is a 5 ally limit
-    * If you drop the cake in a clump of allies, it auto applies to 5 of them without any action (no movement required)
+    * The cake is placed instantly in front of you when you use it.
+It immediately affects yourself (maybe a bug) plus five other raid members within an 8 yard radius.
+No action or movement is required.
+If there are fewer than five other members, the cake persists for 20 seconds and will auto-apply to those who enter its radius (up to the cap).
+See [this picture](/assets/cake-radius.jpg) to see where the trinket drops in relation to your character and how wide the radius of effect is. **Note:** The cake persists for a bit even after its charges are exhausted, so don't tell raid members to run to it if they see it, necessarily.

   So, this trinket (at 900 item level) places five 296k absorbs (= 1.48 mil total) every 2 minutes, or about 740k absorbs per minute on average.
 Not bad - [Vial of Nightmare Fog][vial], for example, does about the same absorbs per